 The Wilton Community Center offers a variety of educational, social, and recreational activities to residents of all ages.
 Some of their activities include a Farm to Table Dinner and a Teddy Bear Parade.

 Residents also enjoy Andy's Summer Playhouse, an innovative summer youth theater.
 Every summer the children aged 8 to 18 perform in original works.

-Located at one of the oldest CSA's in the country, the Temple Wilton Community Farm -- in a cozy, restored 1765 farmhouse, The Hilltop Cafe is committed to using local, fresh, and organic ingredients to create nourishing meals.
+Hilltop Cafe: Located at one of the oldest CSA's in the country, the Temple Wilton Community Farm -- in a cozy, restored 1765 farmhouse, The Hilltop Cafe is committed to using local, fresh, and organic ingredients to create nourishing meals.
 Don't miss the delicious croissants!

 The Russell-Abbot State Forest, ski area, and nearby water access make this small town an outdoor recreationist's dream.
 Close to 1,000 acres of private land, known as Head Tract, was donated to the public.
-Spectacular views abound, and at certain points of the trail Mt.
+Spectacular views abound, and at certain points of the trail, Mt.
 Watatic can be seen in the distance.
-The Souhegan River offers year-round outdoor recreation, and there are many parks scattered throughout town.
+The Souhegan River offers year-round outdoor recreation, and there are many parks scattered throughout the town.

 Resident children are a part of the Wilton-Lyndeborough Cooperative School District.
 This rural New England town is also home to High Mowing private preparatory school.